knguyen271/boilerexam_take_home/README.md

-# Project 1: Question Page
+# Project 1: Question Page - Boilerexams Application Project

 The project makes a question interface, implementing the question data from the BoilerExam API.
 It uses KaTeX to handle the latex and gives user feedback when submitted.